kdalanon/LLM-AutoHotkey-Assistant/README.md

 - `CapsLock + backtick` Suspend/resume hotkeys
 - `ESC` Cancel ongoing requests

+### Running the script at startup

+You can automatically run the script at startup by following the steps below:

+1. Copy `LLM AutoHotkey Assistant.ahk`
+2. Enter `shell:startup` at the File Explorer address bar and press `enter`.
+3. Right-click ➡ Paste shortcut

 ### Editing prompts

 Edit the `prompts` array in the script to add your own prompts.